filecoin-project/filecoin-docs/content/en/smart-contracts/advanced/wrapped-fil/index.md

 ---
 title: "Wrapped FIL"
-description: "This page descripted what wrapped FIL(wFIL) is and how users & developers can use it."
+description: "This page describes what wrapped FIL(wFIL) is and how to use it."
-lead: "Wrapped FIL (wFIL) is the canonical wrapper token of Filecoin native token(FIL) and it features a 1:1 peg ratio to FIL."
+lead: "Wrapped FIL (wFIL) is the canonical wrapper token of the native Filecoin (FIL) token.
+Wrapped FIL features a 1-to-1 ratio pegged to FIL."
 draft: false
 images: []
 type: docs